• Skip to main content

 Mardi Gras Hot Muffuletta Dip in a white bowl with a big scoop on a piece of toast.

 These yummy ingredients are combined with cream cheese to make a hot and delicious dip.
-This appetizer is simply bursting with flavor and is perfect for any Mardi Gras, game-day, or Super Bowl party.
+Like my Fried Burrata, this appetizer is simply bursting with flavor and is perfect for any Mardi Gras, game-day, or Super Bowl party.

 I served this delicious dip at a book club meeting held at my house, along with pralines, a salty/sweet snack mix, and yes, classic hurricane cocktails!
 But this appetizer which I served with toasted french bread slices was the star of the show!